Harshith292002/Harshith292002/README.md

 # Hey!
 I am Harshith
 ### I am a Web developer and a tech enthusiast.

-### An Electronics Engineer with a special intrest in Web development and Programming
+### An Electronics Engineer with a special interest in Web development and Programming

 #### Skills: NODE.JS / REACT / JS / HTML / CSS / MONGODB